Login

 The first step (and this is likely already a part of your project plan or permit pack) is to define the application for the conduit.

-What regulatory aspects need to be met, for example, in order for your project to pass inspection and satisfy national and local safety regulations?
+What regulatory aspects need to be met in order for your project to pass inspection and satisfy national and local safety regulations?
 Not only does the material need to meet NEC standards, but it also should be safe for the building itself.

 • Watertight or waterproof